The Aviation Finance Conference, (AFCDublin 2019)

 The Aircraft Trading Agenda for 2020:

-At the heart of the conference, AFCDublin 2019 is our first ever CFO Forum, entitled the 'Finance Function of the Future' with The Chief Financial Officers of Avolon, SMBC, Standard Chartered Aviation Finance, and DAE Capital, chaired by EY's Danny Buckley.
-Their session is preceded by an address by Virginia Fox, Head of Risk of GECAS.
+At the heart of the conference, AFCDublin 2019 was our first ever CFO Forum, entitled the 'Finance Function of the Future' with The Chief Financial Officers of Avolon, SMBC, Standard Chartered Aviation Finance, and DAE Capital, chaired by EY's Danny Buckley.
+Their session was preceded by an address by Virginia Fox, Head of Risk of GECAS.

-The Trading Desk of the future is a topic on the agenda, as are latest developments in the Aviation Working Group's GATS initiative, which will be discussed along with other innovations in trading, including the potentials of blockchain, and other experiments on digitalising leases, from a trading and accounting perspective.
+The Trading Desk of the future was a topic on the agenda, as were the latest developments in the Aviation Working Group's GATS initiative, which were discussed along with other innovations in trading, including the potentials of blockchain, and other experiments on digitalising leases, from a trading and accounting perspective.

-The final session of AFCDublin will examine the changing tax environment in the major jurisdictions, including Ireland and Hong Kong, as well as assessment of legal issues form an aircraft domicilation, leasing contracts, and jurisdictional questions across the lead aviation jurisdictions globally, as an introduction to the issues on the agenda for Financial Centres Summit, Dublin, 2019, FCSDublin, 2019, which will be held in Dublin Castle on October 16th, (and which AFCDublin delegates have discounted access to).
-FCSDublin 2019's star studded cast of speakers includes Ken Clarke, MP, QC, father of the House of Commons, the Chair of the USA Securities & Exchange Commission, and the Irish Chief Justice, Frank Clarke, speaking on the role of Irish courts in international financial dispute resolution - important from a Cape Town Convention point of view.
-Delegates at both events are entitled to attend the Summit Reception at Dublin Castle on the evening of October 15th with incoming delegates at the Financial Centres Summit 2019, October 16th.
+The final session of AFCDublin examined the changing tax environment in the major jurisdictions, including Ireland and Hong Kong, as well as assessment of legal issues form an aircraft domicilation, leasing contracts, and jurisdictional questions across the lead aviation jurisdictions globally, as an introduction to the issues on the agenda for Financial Centres Summit, Dublin, 2019, FCSDublin, 2019, which was held in Dublin Castle on October 16th.
+FCSDublin 2019's star studded cast of speakers included Ken Clarke, MP, QC, father of the House of Commons, the Chair of the USA Securities & Exchange Commission, Jay Clayton, and the Irish Chief Justice, Frank Clarke, speaking on the role of Irish courts in international financial dispute resolution - important from a Cape Town Convention point of view.

-AFC2019 will feature panels, and keynote addresses and interviews with aviation financing leaders, with analysts and traders from firms that represent over half of the global commercial aircraft trading market.
-AFC2019 will build on the insights of AFC2018, which also featured, as speakers, the CEOs of 40% of the world's leased aircraft fleet.
-AFC 2019 will provide an important input into the agenda for state of the art aircraft financing in 2020.
+AFCDublin 2019 featured panels, and keynote addresses and interviews with aviation financing leaders, with analysts and traders from firms that represent over half of the global commercial aircraft trading market.
+AFCDublin 2019 built on the insights of AFCDublin 2018, which also featured, as speakers, the CEOs of 40% of the world's leased aircraft fleet.
+AFCDublin 2019 provided an important input into the agenda for state of the art aircraft financing in 2020.

-AFC2019 will feature many of the insights from Aviation Finance's analysis in 2019 to date, and consistent with where we are at in the cycle, as volatility rises and downward pressures persist on interest rates, Aircraft Trading is a key theme of this year's conference agenda.
+AFCDublin 2019 also featured many of the insights from Aviation Finance's analysis in 2019 to date, and consistent with where we are at in the cycle, as volatility rises and downward pressures persist on interest rates, Aircraft Trading was a key theme of this year's conference agenda.

 President ISTAT & Chief Marketing Officer, Merx, President ISTAT, & Merx Aviation Finance Assets Ireland Ltd